awsdocs/aws-codedeploy-user-guide/doc_source/data-protection.md

 ## Encryption key management<a name="key-management"></a>

 There are no encryption keys for you to manage\.
-The CodeDeploy service model data is encrypted using an AWS owned CMK, owned and managed by CodeDeploy\.
-For more information, see [AWS owned CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.
+The CodeDeploy service model data is encrypted using an AWS owned key, owned and managed by CodeDeploy\.
+For more information, see [AWS owned keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.